-Effective Date: Effective for taxable years beginning on or after January 1, 2005; QETCs added from taxable years beginning on or after January 1, 2008.
+Effective Date: Effective for taxable years beginning on or after January 1, 2005; QETCs added for taxable years beginning on or after January 1, 2008.

-Description: The maximum liability under the capital base is \$1 million, except taxpayers who are manufacturers or qualified emerging technology companies (QETCs) are subject to a lower cap of \$350,000.
-For taxable years beginning on or after January 1, 2008 and before January 1, 2011, the non-manufacturer/QETC cap is temporarily raised to \$10 million.
+Description: The maximum liability under the capital base is \$1 million, except taxpayers that are manufacturers or qualified emerging technology companies (QETCs) are subject to a lower cap of \$350,000.
+For taxable years beginning on or after January 1, 2008 and before January 1, 2011, the non-manufacturer/non-QETC cap is temporarily raised to \$10 million.

-Estimates: 2005: \$2.0 million - 2009: \$17.0 million Data Source: Corporation Franchise Tax Study File
+Estimates: 2006: \$3.3 million - 2010: \$3.0 million Data Source: Corporation Franchise Tax Study File

-38. Manufacturer and QETC Rate
+36. Manufacturer and QETC Rate